 Growing up in urban Singapore, there’s one thing we know our children are missing out on – trips to the countryside and seeing real live farm animals!
 We want our kids to know where their food comes from, get into more outdoor activities, see a more rustic side to Singapore and enjoy some lovely animal encounters.
 So, we searched beyond the skyscrapers to gather these fun farm visits in Singapore and beyond where city kids can see vegetables growing, feed animals and spend the day exploring the great outdoors.
 So pull on your wellies and head on down to these top farms for kids in Singapore!

-15 best farms in Singapore… and beyond!
+17 best family-friendly farms to visit in Singapore… and beyond!

 1. Gallop Kranji Farm Resort

 The words ‘farm stay’ may conjure up images of skipping through fields on your way to milk the cows.
 But the Gallop Kranji Farm Resort still manages to do a pretty decent job of giving us a slice of greenery during an overnight stay in the Kranji countryside.
 Plus, there’s a spa.
 Say no more!
 So, while you head off for a well-earned facial, pack the kids and Dad off for a beehive tour, pony rides and prawn fishing.
 On this Singapore farm, accommodation is villa-style and spot-on for families.
 We fancy the executive villa complete with jacuzzi and steam room!
 Get set to make a staycay in Singapore out of it…

 Gallop Kranji Farm Resort, 10 Neo Tiew Lane 2, Singapore 718813